-The Department of Music at OSU offers a comprehensive program for undergraduate and graduate students.
-Fully accredited by the National Association of Schools of Music, the Department offers both the Bachelor of Music as a professional degree and the Bachelor of Arts as a degree in liberal education.
-Students enrolled in a Bachelor of Music program focus on performance, music education, or music business.
+The Michael and Anne Greenwood School of Music at OSU offers a comprehensive program for undergraduate and graduate students.
+Fully accredited by the National Association of Schools of Music, the School offers both the Bachelor of Music as a professional degree and the Bachelor of Arts as a degree in liberal education.
+Students enrolled in a Bachelor of Music program focus on Performance or Music Education.
+Others may enroll in a Bachelor of Science in Music Industry degree.
 Graduate students can earn a Master of Music in Performance.

 OSU places primary emphasis upon the individual, requiring the highest musical standards and supporting each student in developing to his or her fullest potential.
-Students in the Department study in individual lessons with superbly qualified faculty.
+Students study in individual lessons with superbly qualified faculty of national and international renown.
 The perspective our artist-teachers bring to the educational and artistic process is mature and widely experienced.

-In 2008 the OSU Music Department, through the purchase of thirty additional new Steinway pianos, became one of ninety All-Steinway Schools in the world.
+In 2008 the OSU Greenwood School of Music, through the purchase of thirty new Steinway pianos, became one of just over 150 All-Steinway Schools in the world.
 This ensures that pianists at OSU perform and practice only on the finest instruments in the world.
 The Seretean Center for the Performing Arts includes a Concert Hall seating nearly 900, rehearsal halls and faculty studios, classrooms with state-of-the-art audio and video equipment, a computer-equipped multi-media lab, and numerous practice rooms.
 The facilities and equipment include two new New York Steinway concert grands in the Concert Hall, two double-manual harpsichords (a Kingston and a Vaughn), two mechanical-action pipe organs (built by Wilhelm and Bigelow), a Klop portative organ, an electro-pneumatic Kilgen pipe organ, and an electronic piano lab.

 Keyboard students develop their skills in a variety of ways and thus grow into more fully capable musicians.
 Weekly lessons are complemented by weekly studio classes, wherein keyboard majors of each applied teacher play for one other and receive valuable input, thus creating an environment of cooperation and shared learning experiences.
 Students also perform on student recitals as soloists and collaborators with singers and instrumentalists.
 Choral and instrumental ensembles provide opportunities for pianists to be featured with larger performing groups.
 They may also enter the annual Concerto Competition sponsored by the OSU Symphony Orchestra, which has featured winning pianists in various concerti.
 Performing opportunities culminate, in most students’ minds, in solo recitals presented as degree requirements (junior, senior and master’s degree recitals) or as self-motivated activities (non-degree recitals, duo-piano recitals, or off-campus recitals).